davidmalcolm/texi2rst/output/gnu-objective-c-runtime-api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GNU Objective-C runtime provides an API which is similar to the one provided by the Objective-C 2.0 Apple/NeXT Objective-C runtime.
+The GNU Objective-C runtime provides an API which is similar to the one provided by the 'Objective-C 2.0' Apple/NeXT Objective-C runtime.
 The API is documented in the public header files of the GNU Objective-C runtime: